univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: connector/ad/mapping/user/ignorefilter

-   Defines a filter for usernames that the AD Connector excempt matching users from the synchronisation.
+   Defines a filter for usernames so that the AD Connector excepts matching users from the synchronization.
 For more information, see :ref:`ad-connector-details-on-preconfigured-synchronization`: